Skip to Content

 My family is fortunate because my in-laws live about 10 minutes away, so we don’t have to travel far.

-But, I love the concept of building in vacation days specifically to visit family.
-Many of us book vacations throughout the year and don’t always leave days available to visit family.
+But, I love the concept of building on vacation days, specifically to visit family.
+Many book vacations throughout the year and don’t always leave days available to visit family.

-This is such a smart way to remind us to go “home” every year.
+This is a smart way to remind us to go “home” every year.

 8. Create Window Paper Art

-We haven’t done this in the past, but I think we’re going to start this year.
-My 5-year-old is pretty good with scissors and he’s all about crafts these days!
+We haven’t done this before, but I think we will start this year.
+My 5-year-old is pretty good with scissors and is all about crafts these days!

 Traditionally, people cut out auspicious words or patterns on red paper to carry peoples’ good wishes and then past them on windows.